-Graduates are strongly encouraged to maintain contact with the Department of Career Services and Industry Partnerships, which offers alumni services including job searching assistance throughout their careers.
+Graduates are strongly encouraged to maintain contact with the department of Career Services and Industry Partnerships, which offers alumni services including job searching assistance throughout their careers.
+Periodically, CSIP staff will conduct alumni outreach to collect information pertaining to job and continuing education placement outcomes.